TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 The XML data file can be placed anywhere in the folder hierarchy of your repository.

 The template describes (in html language) how the XML data should be rendered on your page; the template can be specified in the file: `_includes\templates\xmltemplates.xml`.
 In this file,  you may define multiple rendering templates.
 Each template should be declared as a separate script with a unique identified (template id).
-The template needs to be defined within `{% raw %}...{% endraw %}` tags, in order to be properly parsed by Liquid.
+The template needs to be defined within `raw ... endraw`  Liquid tags (as in the example), in order to be properly parsed by Liquid.

 Here is an example of a YAML front-matter: